anjuthomas/nodeOIDCMsg/README.md

 Message is the top layer class that handles common functionality among the different serialization and deserialization types, such as claim verification.

-While sending request and responses, it must be possible to serialize the information to a format that can be transmitted over-the-wire.
+While sending request and responses, it must be possible to serialize and deserialize the information to a format that can be transmitted over-the-wire.
 Because of this a number of methods have been added to the token profile to support serialization to and deserialization from a number of representations that are used in the OAuth2 and OIDC protocol exchange.

 Each serialization type extends the Message class, which handles the common functionality among the different types.

 ## Message types

-The format supported are:
+The serialization and deserialization formats supported are:
   * JSON
   * urlencoded
   * Json Web Token (JWT) signed and/or encrypted.